KatharaFramework/Kathara/README.md

 ## Manual
 The interface of Kathará is basically the same we used for Netkit, and it's available here: [Man page of NETKIT](http://wiki.netkit.org/man/man7/netkit.7.html).

 The main difference is the way we specify the interfaces in the `vstart` command (now requiring `--eth 0:A --eth 1:B ...`) but why would you ever use `vstart` when you have `lstart`?
+However an example for the syntax of vstart now may be: `vstart --eth 0:A --eth 1:B pc1` where "pc1" is the name of the network node to be started.

 In addition there is another command, `lwipe`, that erases every container and network created by Kathará, including its cache.